Menu

 Change Builder

 The Builder rewrites the document each round.
-Choose an AI with a paid API key and enough token capacity.
-Cost note: the Builder reads project setup, reference material, the full working document, and every reviewer's suggestions every round — switching to a premium model here can raise per-round cost significantly.
-If you've enabled billing on Google AI Studio, Gemini-as-Builder bills per token.
+Click 🔨 Builder on whichever AI you want — model can be swapped from the dropdown next to its name.
+Cost note: the Builder reads project setup, reference material, the full document, and every reviewer's suggestions every round — switching to a premium model raises per-round cost.

 Confirm